pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - That's kind of small
 --

-- Fortunately we can specify the size of canvas we want with a command called...
+- Fortunately we can specify the size of canvas we want with a function called...
 --
  `createCanvas();`
 --